Dent & Co.

 Dent Building (left) and the first generation Jardine House (right), with Pedder Street Clock Tower in the background.
 1886 photograph by Lai Afong.

 Dent & Co. or Dent's was one of the wealthiest British merchant firms, or hongs, active in China during the 19th century.
 A direct rival to Jardine, Matheson & Co, together with Russell & Co., these three companies are recognised as the original Canton hongs active in early colonial Hong Kong.

 History

 Foundation

 Former East India Company supercargo George Baring (1781–1854), son of Sir Francis Baring, 1st Baronet, of the eponymous banking family founded the firm later to become Dent & Co in 1809.
 After the firm ordered its supercargos to stop trading in opium, William Davidson joined the firm, becoming sole partner between 1813–1820.
-In that year Thomas Dent came on board and he in turn brought in Robert Hugh Inglis, who had connections with the East India Company, of which his father and uncle were both directors.
-A relation of Thomas, Lancelot Dent joined his brother in the firm in 1827.
+In that year, Thomas Dent (1796-1872) came on board and he in turn brought in Robert Hugh Inglis, who had connections with the East India Company, of which his father and uncle were both directors.
+A younger sibling of Thomas, Lancelot Dent, joined his brother in the firm in 1827.

 Thomas Dent arrived in Canton in 1823 to join Davidson & Co as a partner.
 When Davidson left in 1824, the company changed its name to "Dent & Co.".